 Take Advantage of the On-site Nursery Services and Kids Programs

 We took our son to the Royal Babies & Tots Nursery for 2 days for an hour or so each while we were there.
-Part of me felt guilty dropping him off when we were on a family vacation.
-It gave him some time to roam around in a clean space though, with lots of new toys and other kids his age.
-And it gave the adults a little bit of relaxation time.
-(Without worrying about what our wild child was getting into.)
-Whether you’re going on a cruise with a toddler or baby, I recommend looking into the childcare options beforehand.
+I felt a little guilty dropping him off during a family vacation, but it gave him time to roam around in a clean space with lots of toys and kids his age.
+We also had some time to relax without worrying what our wild child was getting into.

 - Nursery times can be reserved on Day 1 during boarding and any time the nursery is open.
 Hours vary by ship and whether it’s a port or sea day.